The CASE Hospital Blood Donor Program

 If you have a healthy dog or cat that meets the blood donation requirements, please consider having them donate blood to help these animals in need.

-As in a human blood bank, donated blood is stored until it is needed for transfusion.
-At a busy emergency and critical care facility like CASE, this need arises often.
-Medical problems that necessitate transfusion therapy include:
+Just as it is for human blood banks, donated animal blood is stored safely until it is needed for transfusion.
+At a busy emergency and critical care facility like CASE, this need for blood to be used in transfusions arises often.
+Some possible medical conditions that may necessitate transfusion therapy include:

 • traumatic injury where large volumes of blood may have been lost

 • parasitic diseases of the red blood cells

 • diseases that can cause the body to destroy its blood cells

 Once a complete diagnosis has been made and the bleeding and/or destruction of the cells have ceased, many of these conditions are medically manageable.
 Even so, a blood transfusion may be the best life-saving treatment option available for these patients.